 - Blowing Rock, Boone, and Watauga County: I know Boone is bigger than Blowing Rock and the county seat, but I can’t mention one without the other.
 Both offer amazing food scenes (Blowing Rock‘s and Boone‘s), shopping, and access to beautiful outdoor spots (see Rough Ridge Trail for example).
-I know we should’ve mentioned Grandfather Mountain as part of Avery County, and that’s what we’re doing here.
-That fascinating mountain is shared by Watauga, Avery, and Caldwell counties.
+Boone’s three breweries join Blowing Rock Alehouse to create a fearsome foursome.
+And I know we should’ve mentioned Grandfather Mountain as part of Avery County, but that fascinating mountain is shared by Watauga, Avery, and Caldwell counties, too.

 - Brevard and Transylvania County: Brevard is known as the land of waterfalls, also the home of white squirrels, and as a perfect weekend getaway.
 The town and county are also surrounded by tremendous natural spots.
 Those include Nantahala National Forest and Parts of Pisgah National Forest.
 Speaking of Pisgah, check out Pines Country Inn in the town of Pisgah Forest for an amazing stay.

 - Bryson City, Cherokee, and Swain County: Like Watauga, Swain County holds two places (Bryson City and Cherokee) that we can’t leave out in the heading.
 Inside Swain County, you’ll find the end of the Blue Ridge Parkway and part of Great Smoky Mountains National Park.
 The outdoor fun doesn’t stop as some sections of Nantahala National Forest are here, too.
 Additional popular spots in this Western North Carolina county include the Great Smoky Mountain Railroad (starting in Bryson City) and Mingo Falls in Cherokee.